 When speaking in English, it should always be written "Andalusia" and should never be lisped.

 Many newspapers and magazines have started writing 'Andalucía', presumably because they feel more exotic that way.

 The problem here is which adjective do you use—the obvious answer is probably "Andalucian," but that is neither English nor Spanish.
 In Spanish, it would be andaluz and in English, it should be Andalusian.

 See also: The Best Cities in Andalusia

 Both spellings are correct:

-- Menorca is Spanish and Catalan, though it is often (erroneously) used in English too.
+- Menorca is Spanish and Catalan, pronounced "men-OR-ka" in Spanish and "man-OR-ka" in Catalan.
+However, this spelling is often (erroneously) used in English too.

 Read more about Minorca